Alex Cole-Hamilton: Early career and Scottish Parliament

+Leader of the Scottish Liberal Democrats

 On 27 July 2021, Cole-Hamilton announced his intention to stand in the upcoming Scottish Liberal Democrats leadership election to replace Willie Rennie.
 He won the election unopposed on 20 August 2021 and took office the same day.
 He led the party into the 2022 local elections, which saw an increase of 20 councillors to 87, and increased vote share to 8.7%.

 He has prioritised campaigning on children's mental health, long covid, tackling the climate crisis and supporting Ukrainian refugees.
 He was sanctioned by the Kremlin in August 2022 following his public criticism of the Russian invasion of Ukraine, and his efforts to highlight Russian influence in Scotland.

+Cole-Hamilton spoke at an Oxford Union debate on Scottish independence on 24 February 2023. during which he compared the Yes movement with the push for Brexit.
+This was criticised by Corri Wilson, deputy general secretary of the independence supporting Alba Party.

+In December 2023, Cole-Hamilton was criticised after he attempted to take part in a parliamentary debate through video link from outside the parliamentary bar.

+He disagreed with First Minister John Swinney's attempts to exclude Reform UK from a across-party summit to counter the far-right, telling BBC Scotland that he had “deep concerns about anything which aims to stifle a democratically elected voice" preferring instead to defeat arguments he disagrees with in "open ground".